emeban44/shopping_list_app/README.md

 - Firebase cloud_firestore and firebase_core plugins
 - Android SDK
 - Xcode
+- Device emulator/simulator
 - Visual Studio Code

 **Steps for running the app:**
 1. Open project in VSCode
 2. Open Android or iOS emulator
-3. Click 'Run without debugging' in the top bar
+3. Click 'Run without debugging' in the VSCode top bar

 ## How to run tests for the application